ckeditor/ckeditor5-package-generator/packages/ckeditor5-package-generator/lib/templates/ts-legacy/README.md

 The `<%= packageName %>` package is available under [MIT license](https://opensource.org/licenses/MIT).

-However, it is the default license of packages created by the [ckeditor5-package-generator](https://www.npmjs.com/package/ckeditor5-package-generator) package and it can be changed.
+However, it is the default license of packages created by the [ckeditor5-package-generator](https://www.npmjs.com/package/ckeditor5-package-generator) package and can be changed.